Traces: Online Digital Artwork

 Walking for the artists (and for many around NZ) is coping mechanism.
 A way of connecting to the land and to body but also disconnecting and isolating from the onslaught of digital media.
 Walking alleviated the mental stress that came from job uncertainty, from observing a new dystopian societal normality and from feeling the existential anguish that comes from the analytics of death.

-The final interactive online work (nearing completion as @ 23/9/20) has emerged as a journey.
-In the online experience the user pushes forward (via the spacebar on their keyboard) through an ephemeral world created by layers of objects and sounds – the traces of things harvested from journeys of coping.
+The work is a journey that urges the audience forward (via the spacebar on their keyboard) through an ephemeral world created by layers of objects and sounds – the traces of things harvested from journeys of coping.

 Our world is constantly disrupted by the statistics and analytics of death.
 In this work raw death data (collected from the John Hopkins site) impacts the journey causing strange glitches in both sound and image.
 The user may move forward and look from side to side but is eventually forced to face forward and confront the journey ahead.